steveklewis/cog-funcs/prelude/not_feel_lost.md

-# You Need to Know Your Strengths and Weaknesses
+# You Need to Know Your Strengths Are Abstract

 After my first article on advice, I began to write up some of the things I've learned in my own process away from confusion and towards clarity.
 But then, a question posed itself to me: what would it take for someone to not feel lost?
 Perhaps it is different for each person.
 But in a general sense the basic structure seems to be the same: in order to find a new direction you need to figure out what strengths you have and how to leverage those in a different way from what you are used to doing.